aws-samples/amazon-gamelift-testing-toolkit/docs/docs/quick_start.md

 yarn build-toolkit
 ```

-Optionally, if you want to deploy the sample game you should run:
+Optionally, if you also want to deploy the sample game you should run the following command:

 ```bash
 yarn build-sample-game
 ```

 ## Deployment

+Once you've built the toolkit you're ready to deploy to your AWS account, although be aware that deploying the toolkit to AWS will incure [costs](additional_resources.md#costs) based on your usage.
+Deploying the toolkit should take roughly 15 minutes, but prior to deploying the toolkit you should familiarize yourself with the [AWS services](aws_services.md) deployed by the toolkit.

 If you have configured the AWS CLI with multiple profiles you can pass in a name to choose which profile to target.